Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: PROPOSED METHODS

 \subsubsection{Data Augmentation}

-DAFormer employs several data augmentation strategies to reduce the distributional gap between source and target images and to mitigate abrupt changes in input style.
+We follow~\cite{hoyer2022daformer} to employ augmentation strategies to reduce the distributional gap between source and target images.
 Among these, a key technique is \textit{image mixing}, where selected objects in target images are replaced with counterparts from source images.
 While effective for semantic segmentation, this strategy is fundamentally unsuitable for depth estimation, since objects transferred from another domain are not observed from the same viewpoint.
-To address this, we retain DAFormer’s augmentation strategies for semantic segmentation, but for depth estimation we apply only basic augmentations such as color jitter, cropping, and flipping.
+Consequently, we retain DAFormer’s augmentation strategies for semantic segmentation, but apply only basic augmentations, such as color jitter, cropping, and flipping, for depth estimation.